 The null hypothesis is not rejected if p-value is greater than significance level α.
 In other words, there is not enough evidence to assert a difference between results.
 When the null hypothesis is rejected (p-value < α), it is necessary to identify which method is superior by analyzing the confidence interval CI.
 If CI – α < 0, then μprov>μreplay.
 Otherwise μprov<μreplay.
-By analyzing the p-values from Table 8, the usage of provenance analysis provided better results in question 3 and in the time required to finish the questionnaire (duration), while the other occasions there is not enough evidence to assert difference between results (p-value > α).
+By analyzing the p-values from Table 8, the usage of provenance analysis provided better results in question 3 and in the time required to finish the questionnaire (duration), while there is not enough evidence to assert difference between results for the other questions (p-value > α).

-The boxplot graphs shown by Figure 4 aims to summarize the distributions for both provenance and replay methods, providing another view of the tests described above.
+The boxplots shown in Figure 4 aim at summarizing the distributions of both provenance and replay methods.
 In these graphs, the boxes represent part of the central distribution, which contains 50% of data.
 Thus, the data scattering is proportional with the box’s height.
 The median is represented by a black line inside the box.
-25% of data is between the box’s edges and the median.
+This way, 25% of data is between the box’s edges and the median.
 The median location indicates if the distributions are symmetrical in the experiments.
 Lastly, circles indicate outliers, which are data with more than 1.5 interquartile range (Q3 – Q1) from other data.

 Figure 4: Boxplots from the experiment

 By analyzing Figure 4, it is possible to infer that question 3 yielded better results by using provenance while questions 4 and 5 had equal results.
 Meanwhile, questions 7 and 8 results were similar but with varying scattering.
 Even though results are matching with Mann-Whitney test data, question 9 has a different behavior due to the small difference from p-value to α (p-value = 0.07 against α = 0.05).
-By analyzing the boxplot for question 9, the results for using provenance is greater than the replay method.
-While replay’s data is scattered around the maximum and minimum values with the median at the middle, the provenance’s median is located at the maximum value, yielding greater results.
-Lastly, as proven by the Mann-Whitney test, using provenance for analysis provides faster answers than analyzing the game session’s replay.
-This is clearly seen by comparing the medians between methods and the box’s scattering (height) and position.
+By analyzing the boxplot for question 9, the results for using provenance are greater than the replay method.
+While replay’s data is scattered around the maximum and minimum values with the median at the middle, the provenance’s median is located at the maximum value.
+Lastly, as shown by the Mann-Whitney test, using provenance for analysis provides faster answers than analyzing the game session’s replay.
+This is clearly seen by comparing the medians between both methods and the box’s scattering (height) position.
 The boxplot for question 6 was discarded because both methods had equal values and were all zero (without outliers).

 Threats to Validity

 Despite the care in reducing the threats to the validity of the experiment, there are factors that can influence the results.
 In relation to internal validity, the selection for both groups (provenance and replay) can affect the results because of the natural variation in human performance.
 Furthermore, the experiment was executed with volunteers, which generally are more motivated for executing tasks.
 Anyone from the class could choose to be dismissed from the experiment and be released earlier.
-Lastly, the experiment was the first time volunteers had contact with both the game and the tool.
-Thus the lack of experience with either can affect the results, even when minimized by the usage of tutorials.
-For external validity, volunteers were from the same course (Introduction to computer programming), which is from the first period for the undergrad courses.
+Lastly, the experiment was the first contact of the volunteers with both the game and the tool.
+Thus, the lack of experience can affect the results, even when minimized by the usage of tutorials.
+For external validity, volunteers were from two different classes of the same discipline (Introduction to computer programming), which occurs in the first period of undergraduate course in Computer Science at Universidade Federal Fluminense.